Azure/azure-powershell/src/DataFactory/DataFactoryV2/help/Set-AzDataFactoryV2IntegrationRuntime.md

 ```

 ### -DataProxyStagingLinkedServiceName
-The Azure Blob Storage Linked Service name that references the staging data stroe to be used when moving data between Self-Hosted and Azure-SSIS Integration Runtime
+The Azure Blob Storage Linked Service name that references the staging data store to be used when moving data between Self-Hosted and Azure-SSIS Integration Runtime

 ```yaml
 Type: System.String